Quantum well: Applications

 Because of their quasi-two-dimensional nature, electrons in quantum wells have a density of states as a function of energy that has distinct steps, versus a smooth square root dependence that is found in bulk materials.
-Additionally, the effective mass of holes in the valence band is changed to more closely match that of electrons in the valence band.
-These two factors, together with the reduced amount of active material in quantum wells, leads to better performance in optical devices such as laser diodes.
+Additionally, the effective mass of holes in the valence band can be tuned to more closely match that of electrons in the conduction band.
+These two factors lead to better performance in optical devices such as laser diodes.
 As a result, quantum wells are used widely in diode lasers, including red lasers for DVDs and laser pointers, infra-red lasers in fiber optic transmitters, or in blue lasers.
 They are also used to make HEMTs (high electron mobility transistors), which are used in low-noise electronics.
 Quantum well infrared photodetectors are also based on quantum wells and are used for infrared imaging.

 By doping either the well itself or preferably, the barrier of a quantum well with donor impurities, a two-dimensional electron gas (2DEG) may be formed.
 Such a structure creates the conducting channel of a HEMT and has interesting properties at low temperature.
 One such feature is the quantum Hall effect, seen at high magnetic fields.
 Acceptor dopants can also lead to a two-dimensional hole gas (2DHG).